yprakash/sc-security-labs/ethernaut/01_FallbackTrap/README.md

-# Challenge 01 - FallbackTrap
+# Ethernaut Level 01 - FallbackTrap
 #### Difficulty: 🟢 Easy
 The goal of this level is to become the owner of the contract and drain its balance.